javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 Is there any difference between tagName and nodeName?

-Actually, yes, the difference is reflected in their names, but is indeed a bit subtle.
+Sure, the difference is reflected in their names, but is indeed a bit subtle.

 - The `tagName` property exists only for `Element` nodes.
 - The `nodeName` is defined for any `Node`:
     - for elements it means the same as `tagName`.
     - for other node types (text, comment etc) it has a string with the node type.

-So `tagName` can only be used for elements, while `nodeName` can say something about other node types.
+In other words, `tagName` is only supported by element nodes (as it originates from `Element` class), while `nodeName` can say something about other node types.

 For instance let's compare `tagName` and `nodeName` for the `document` and a comment node: